M-Faham/dlc-task/README.md

 run `npm install`

-## To use the JSON Server use post
+## To use the JSON Server to use post

 run `npm install -g json-server`